drmats/pyfup/README.md

 [multipart/form-data](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.2)
 form content type.

+**pyfup** doesn't depend on any external library - just vanilla python environment is required.

 Don't use it in production environment as it has not been reviewed for security issues, however it's handy for ad-hoc file transfers between machines over